Moving from Dubai to Switzerland: Your 2026 Expat Guide

 5. Start learning the local language

-2. Cancel or downgrade UAE services: DEWA, du/Etisalat, gym memberships, Salik
+2. Cancel or downgrade UAE services: DEWA, Etisalat/du, gym memberships, Salik

-3. Settle all BNPL and credit obligations (UAE has exit bans for unpaid debts)
+3. Settle all credit and BNPL obligations — the UAE imposes exit bans for unpaid debts; get written clearance for everything

-4. Confirm your UAE end-of-service gratuity calculation with your employer's HR department
+4. Confirm your end-of-service gratuity amount and payment timeline with HR

 First 2 Weeks in Switzerland